12 HR Horror Stories That Will Make You Laugh Out Loud

 Put this under the “You can’t make up this stuff” folder.
 The story comes from another TalenTrust team member:

 I had a candidate put down his drug dealer as a reference for him.
-The dealer’s name was Opie (I’m not even joking) and when the application asked what their relationship was, he listed ‘drug dealer.’
+The dealer’s name was Opie (I’m not even joking.
+You really can’t make up this stuff!)
+And when the application asked what their relationship was, he listed ‘drug dealer.’

 From the other side of the desk, Farnan shares these horror stories from the perspective of candidates who had less than ideal experiences with hiring pros: